PAIDiPaidThis.com

 • Per square metre rates are a starting point only.
 Kitchens, bifold doors and groundworks can move the true figure well above the headline rate.

-• Single-storey rear extensions usually fall under permitted development within the size limits, so full planning permission is often not needed.
+• Single-storey rear extensions usually fall under permitted development within the size limits, so full planning permission is often not needed, but building regulations approval is still required.

-• A bigger footprint does not scale the price evenly, because the fixed costs of foundations and a roof are spread across more floor area.
+• A bigger footprint does not scale the price evenly, because the fixed costs of foundations and a roof are spread across more floor area, so small extensions often carry a higher per square metre rate than large ones.

 • Fit-out choices like flooring, glazing and units often cost as much as the shell, and they are where budgets quietly overrun.